lezaz/lezaz/_pages/about.md

 ## Currently Working On:

-I work full-time at [ThemeFusion](https://theme-fusion.com/) where I help build the Avada theme.
+I work full-time at [Yoast](https://yoast.com/) as a sponsored WordPress Core Contributor.

 I am a representative of the [WordPress Themes Team](https://make.wordpress.org/themes/) and also maintain the [Gridd WordPress Theme](https://w.org/themes/gridd) and other open-source [wplemon](https://wplemon.com) projects.